Need a book editor, a personal writing coach, or an online writing class?

 - Crystallize the book’s theme

-SilverManuscript Critique and Two Video Consultations
+SilverManuscript Critique and a Phone/Video Consultations

 - I will read your manuscript carefully and provide detailed feedback and suggestions on anything that is relevant to your book, including (but not exclusive to): plot, characterization, point of view, structure, style, dialogue, theme, and narrative voice.
 I will make specific suggestions on how to improve various aspects of the book.
 This package includes light line editing.